ibm-vpc/terraform-provider-ibm/website/docs/d/is_images.html.markdown

     Nested schema for `allowed_use`:
     - `api_version` - (String) The API version with which to evaluate the expressions.

     - `bare_metal_server` - (String) The expression that must be satisfied by the properties of a bare metal server provisioned using this image.
+If unspecified, the expression will be set to true.
 The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.

     ~> **NOTE** </br> In addition, the following property is supported, corresponding to `BareMetalServer` properties: </br>
       **&#x2022;** `enable_secure_boot` - (boolean) Indicates whether secure boot is enabled.

     - `instance` - (String) The expression that must be satisfied by the properties of a virtual server instance provisioned using this image.
+If unspecified, the expression will be set to true.
 The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.

      ~> **NOTE** </br> In addition, the following variables are supported, corresponding to `Instance` properties: </br>
       **&#x2022;** `gpu.count` - (integer) The number of GPUs. </br>